What Does Crazy Sound Like? Psycho Ex-Girlfriend Stalks and Harasses Her Ex-Boyfriend Via Telephone

 Voicemail 8: 02/07/01 9:41pm. ”If you’re worried about me doing anything crazy. . .” like stalking you via telephone and making fake suicide threats . . .
 “I’m not going to.”
 Too late, lady.
 Notice the rapid fire succession of her voicemails.
 Even if Mark wanted to call her back, he wouldn’t have the time to listen to her message and dial before she calls again.

 Voicemail 9: 02/07/01 9:53pm. ”You’re being mean . . .
 I hate you . . .
 You’ve tortured me.”
 If Mark is such a POS, why is she so desperate to be in a relationship with him?
 “It’s all conditional with you . . .
 Unless I’m the perfect girlfriend, you have a problem with it.”
 Looks like Mark knows that this kind of crazy is a deal-breaker.
-She doesn’t know why she’s wasting her breath on him, yet she just keeps going.
+She doesn’t know why she’s wasting her breath on him, yet she just keeps on going and going and going.
 Love the, “Take care” at the end of the message.

 Voicemail 10: 02/07/01 9:57pm. ”Oh and by the way…” AT&T drops the call.
 Sometimes lousy cell phone service is a blessing.